The fall of Assad in Syria transformed Turkey and Saudi Arabia from rivals to partners. Will it last? - ExBulletin

 Both also have different approaches to political Islam.
 Turkey supported the Muslim Brotherhood, a Panarabian Islamist movement that Saudi Arabia considers a terrorist organization, just like several other countries in the Middle East.

 After the 2011 Arab Spring swept the region, Turkey openly supported popular uprisings while the kingdom remained circumspect.
-However, Ankara and Riyadh support the anti-Assad factions in the 13-year civil war.
+However, Ankara and Riyadh have supported the anti-Assad factions in Syria the 13 -year civil war.

-When Saudi Arabia and Qatar, another rich Arab state of the Gulf, had a diplomatic explosion in 2017, Turkey reached with Qatar.
+When Saudi Arabia and Qatar, another rich Arab state of the Gulf, had a Diplomatic bounchup in 2017, Turkey reached with Qatar.

-The lowest point of relations occurred in 2018 when a Saudi team killed Jamal Khashoggi a Saudi citizen and an American resident who wrote critically on the Saudi government of the Washington Post at the Saudi consulate of Istanbul.
+The lowest point of relationships occurred in 2018 when A team hit Saudi killed Jamal Khashoggi A Saudi citizen and an American resident who wrote critically on the Saudi government of the Washington Post at the Saudi consulate in Istanbul.

 Turkish officials who had access to audio recordings in the interior of the consulate allegedly alleged that Khashoggi had been killed in an operation premeditated by Saudi agents and dismembered with a bone saw.
 Prince Mohammed admitted that the murder was subject to his watch, but denied having ordered him, although we, the intelligence agencies, believe that he did it.